kirithikka/task-management-application/README.md

 Next steps:
 -- Input Validations in controller APIs
--- Edit UI and API yet to be built
--- API versioning using middleware
+-- Edit UI and API, marking a task as completed - yet to be built -- API versioning using middleware
 -- Filter by tasks
 -- Improving the look of the UI